 From now to 2 December, local gourmands will be able to get a taste of the OmniMeat Luncheon at Accor Group’s varied dining establishments in Singapore.
 This includes the OmniMeat Luncheon Sando at Raffles Courtyard, and an array of dishes at the Fairmont such as the OmniMeat Luncheon Sushi, and the OmniMeat Luncheon Udon Mikuni Restaurant.

 Apart from ground pork, pork strips are also a common ingredient in Asian cuisines.
 To cater to the market, OmniMeat will also be debuting a plant-based alternative: the OmniMeat Strip.

 OmniMeat Strip is created mainly out of soy, wheat, beet and sunflower oil, making it a protein-rich alternative to the regular pork shoulder.
 The formula is cruelty-free, non-GMO and contains no added hormones as well.

-OmniMeat Strip and OmniMeat Luncheon will be available in Singapore supermarkets in Q4 2020.
+OmniMeat Strip and OmniMeat Luncheon will be available in Singapore from 19 November 2020 at select NTUC FairPrice supermarkets, while expanding to other major supermarkets and select online retail platforms, from 15 December 2020.